tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxL.md

   * IMX327: when configuring to SRGGB12 reboot may be needed to get a working capture again
   * OV9281: gstreamer does not support Y10 format
+* Ethernet
   * Possible communication error to PHY attached to FEC, reboot required to fix
+  * ETH1 looses manual assigned IP after suspend/resume.
+Default systemd network configuration uses DHCP with fallback.
+Has to be adjusted if needed.
 * A reset using button S7 will not reset the SD card properly.
 Especially if the SD card is operating on 1.8V it will be non-functional after reset.
 Use button S8 instead.
 * PCIe